edgefoundryinc/Relayze/README.md

 ## Contributing

-Posthook is licensed under BUSL 1.1.
+Relayze is licensed under BUSL 1.1.
 We welcome contributions!

 By submitting a PR, you agree that:
 - Your contribution will be licensed under BUSL 1.1